LiseWilson/blog-entries/un_published/permutations-of-a-string-in-clojure-basic-algorithms-part-two.md

 Vec-lex-permutations starts with [1..N] and then builds a new vector [[1..N]..[N..1]] by repeatedly calling iter-perm.
 Iter-perm will return a permutations of [1..N] until it gets to [N..1] and then it will return a nil which will end the iteration.

 Finally we come to the iter-perm function.
-This guys is where most of the work happens.
-I think it is instructive to walk through and example with [1 2] as the input to vec-lex-permutations and see what happens.
-Before we do that though on a high level this function takes in sequence [1..N] goes through permutations until it gets to [N..1] and then outputs nil after that.
+This is where most of the work happens.
+I think it is instructive to walk through example with [1 2] as the input to vec-lex-permutations and see what happens.
+Before that though, on a high level, this function takes in sequence [1..N] goes through permutations until it gets to [N..1] and then outputs nil after that.
 This nil is what signals the stop of vec-lex-permutations gives you the sequence of permutations [[1..N]..[N..1]].

 So what happens with [1 2] well in iter-perm we have.